epidemian/advent-of-code-2022/README.md

 - Read inputs from files (or stdin); don't include their contents into the executable
 - (optional) Better error handling
 - (optional) Use vanilla Rust; no external dependencies
+  - Except for Rayon, which is awesome :)

 ## Notes & Learnings